 Depending upon one's career goals, earn a master's degree in disciplines such as criminal justice, forensic science, social work, counseling, or business to obtain positions involving therapy, higher levels of administration, forensics, or research.
 Earn the doctorate degree for university teaching positions.

 Employers for graduates with a Justice Studies degree are numerous and include, among many others,

-The Justice Studies Major has two concentration areas:
+The Justice Studies Major has three concentration areas: